-- Changing directories with the cd builtin. - Setting or unsetting the values of the SHELL, PATH, ENV, or BASH\ENV variables. - Specifying command names containing slashes. - Specifying a filename containing a slash as an argument to the . builtin command. - Specifying a filename containing a slash as an argument to the -p option to the hash builtin command. - Importing function definitions from the shell environment at startup. - Parsing the value of SHELLOPTS from the shell environment at startup. - Redirecting output using the '>', '>|', '<>', '&>', and '>>' redirection operators. - Using the exec builtin to replace the shell with another command. - Adding or deleting builtin commands with the -f and -d options to the enable builtin. - Using the enable builtin command to enable disabled shell builtins. - Specifying the -p option to the command builtin. - Turning off restricted mode with 'set +r' or 'set +o restricted'.
+- Changing directories with the cd builtin. - Setting or unsetting the values of the SHELL, PATH, HISTFILE, ENV, or BASH\ENV variables. - Specifying command names containing slashes. - Specifying a filename containing a slash as an argument to the . builtin command. - Specifying a filename containing a slash as an argument to the history builtin command. - Specifying a filename containing a slash as an argument to the -p option to the hash builtin command. - Importing function definitions from the shell environment at startup. - Parsing the value of SHELLOPTS from the shell environment at startup. - Redirecting output using the '>', '>|', '<>', '>&', '&>', and '>>' redirection operators. - Using the exec builtin to replace the shell with another command. - Adding or deleting builtin commands with the -f and -d options to the enable builtin. - Using the enable builtin command to enable disabled shell builtins. - Specifying the -p option to the command builtin. - Turning off restricted mode with 'set +r' or 'set +o restricted'.